 Any appeal for a change of grade, other than a final grade, must be initiated in the semester during which the student is enrolled in the course.
-Appeals of a final grade for the semester must be made prior to the last day of classes of the subsequent semester with the option (student) of excluding spring and summer sessions.
+Appeals of a final grade for the semester must be made prior to the last day of classes of the subsequent semester with the option (student) of excluding summer semester.
 There will be no formal grade appeals during the week of final exams or during semester breaks.
-Grade appeals occurring during the spring and summer sessions will adhere to the process with time lines to be established by the Dean of Students with reasonable flexibility as needed.
+Grade appeals occurring during the summer semester will adhere to the process with time lines to be established by the Dean of Students with reasonable flexibility as needed.
 The only grounds for a student grade appeal shall be as follows: